staticdeploy/staticdeploy/website/docs/reference-authentication-and-authorization.md

 Currently StaticDeploy ships with two strategies for verifying tokens, that enable support for two types of identity providers:

-- **OpenID Connect IdPs** - such as Azure Active Directory or GitHub - that issue Json Web Tokens (JWTs) using the OpenID Connect protocol.
+- **OpenID Connect IdPs** - such as Azure Active Directory or Google - that issue Json Web Tokens (JWTs) using the OpenID Connect protocol.
 These tokens are verified by StaticDeploy with its OpenID Connect strategy.
 Users can obtain such tokens via the StaticDeploy Management Console, simply by clicking